Ramesh Chandra Majumdar (physicist): Early life

-Majumdar was born on 1 March 1904 in Patgram, a village in Dhaka district of Bengal in British India, now in Bangladesh.
+Majumdar was born on 1 March 1904 in Patgram, a village in Dacca district of the Bengal Presidency, now in Bangladesh.
 His father, Mahesh Chandra Majumdar worked in a tea estate in Jalpaiguri district of West Bengal.
 He had his schooling in Jalpaiguri.
 After completing his undergraduate studies at Rajshahi College, he went to Calcutta to study for his master's degree in physics.

 Majumdar studied physics at Calcutta University in the laboratory of B. B. Ray, where he carried out an experiment that demonstrated the Raman effect in X-rays; this was published in Nature in 1931.
 After completing his Master's in 1927, he moved to Allahabad University, where he wrote a research paper with Meghnad Saha.
 For the rest of his career, he concentrated on theoretical physics.
 With Saha's encouragement, he went abroad for his doctoral studies and obtained his Ph.D. from the University of Jena.
 During this period, he was a frequent visitor to Cambridge University, where his friend and collaborator Daulat Singh Kothari was working for his Ph.D.
 According to one source, Majumdar went to Cambridge, "arriving — it is said — on the doorstep of Lord Rutherford's home on a Sunday afternoon".